sonertari/UTMFW/README.md

 Note that you can strip down xbase and xfont install sets to reduce the size of the iso file.
 Copy or link them to the appropriate locations under `openbsd/utmfw`.

 Now you can run the createiso script which should produce an iso file in the same folder as itself.

+### Build steps

+The following are steps you can follow to build UTMFW yourself.
+Some of these steps can be automated by a script.
+You can modify these steps to suit your needs.

+- Install OpenBSD:
+	+ Download installXY.iso from an OpenBSD mirror
+	+ Create a new VM with 60GB disk, choose a size based on your needs
+	+ Add a separate 8GB disk for /dest, which will be needed to make release(8)
+	+ Start VM and install OpenBSD
+	+ Create a local user
+	+ During installation mount the dest disk to /dest
+	+ Add noperm to /dest in /etc/fstab
+    + Make /dest owned by build:wodj and set its perms to 700
+    + Create /dest/dest/ and /dest/rel/ folders

+- Fetch UTMFW sources and update if upgrading:
+	+ Install git
+	+ Clone UTMFW to your home folder

+	+ Bump version number X.Y in the sources, if upgrading
+		+ cd/amd64/etc/boot.conf
+		+ meta/createiso
+		+ meta/install.sub
+		+ src/create_po.sh
+		+ Doxyfile
+		+ README.md
+		+ src/lib/defs.php

+	+ Bump version number XY in the sources, if upgrading
+		+ README.md

+	+ Update based on release date, project changes, and news, if upgrading
+		+ config/etc/motd
+		+ meta/root.mail
+		+ README.md

+	+ Update copyright if necessary

+- Generate signify key pair:
+    + Save .pub and .sec to docs/signify
+    + Copy .pub to meta/etc/signify/
+    + Copy .pub to /etc/signify/

+- Update packages:
+	+ Install OpenBSD packages
+		+ Set the download mirror, use the existing cache if any
+            ```
+            PKG_PATH=/var/db/pkg_cache/:https://cdn.openbsd.org/pub/OpenBSD/X.Y/packages/amd64/
+            ```
+		+ Save the depends under PKG_CACHE, which will be used later on to update the packages in the iso file
+            ```
+            export PKG_CACHE=/var/db/pkg_utmfw/
+            ```
+		+ isc-bind
+		+ clamav
+		+ p5-Mail-SpamAssassin
+		+ snort
+		+ openvpn
+		+ dante
+		+ symon
+		+ symux
+		+ pmacct
+		+ pftop
+		+ php

+	+ Build and create UTMFW packages:
+		+ Extract ports.tar.gz under /usr/
+		+ Copy port folders of the UTMFW packages under ports to /usr/ports/{net,security}
+		+ Copy the source tar balls of the UTMFW packages to /user/ports/distfiles
+		+ Append daemon users of UTMFW packages to /usr/ports/infrastructure/db/user.list
+            ```
+            900 _p3scan             _p3scan         net/p3scan
+            901 _smtp-gated         _smtp-gated     net/smtp-gated
+            903 _imspector          _imspector      net/imspector
+            904 _sslproxy           _sslproxy       security/sslproxy
+            ```
+		+ Install pkg depends of each UTMFW package before making them, so port does not try to build and install itself
+		+ Obtain the snort sources, apply the snort diff under ports/distfiles, compress as tarball with the same name as the original tarball of the sources
+		+ Make the UTMFW packages
+		    + libevent, if different from OpenBSD packages
+			+ sslproxy
+			+ p3scan
+			+ smtp-gated: use the source tarball under ports/distfiles
+			+ imspector: use the source tarball under ports/distfiles
+			+ e2guardian
+			+ snortips
+			+ snort: use the source tarball generated above
+		+ Sign all of the UTMFW packages using signify, for example:
+            ```
+            signify -Sz -s utmfw-XY.sec -m /usr/ports/packages/amd64/all/sslproxy-0.8.2.tgz -x ~/sslproxy-0.8.2.tgz
+            ```
+	+ Update the links under cd/amd64/X.Y/packages/ with the UTMFW packages made above
+	+ Keep the links for blacklists.tar.gz, clamavdb.tar.gz, e2guardian, imspector, p3scan, smtp-gated, snortips, sslproxy, snort, libevent

+	+ Install UTMFW packages using their signed packages
+		+ Save the depends under PKG_CACHE
+            ```
+            export PKG_CACHE=/var/db/pkg_utmfw/
+            ```
+		+ libevent, if different from OpenBSD packages
+		+ sslproxy
+		+ p3scan
+		+ smtp-gated
+		+ e2guardian
+		+ snortips
+		+ imspector
+		+ snort

+	+ Update the links under cd/amd64/X.Y/packages/ with the OpenBSD packages saved under PKG_CACHE

+- Update meta/install.sub:
+    + Update the versions of the packages listed in THESETS

+- Make release(8):
+    + Extract src.tar.gz and and sys.tar.gz under /usr/src/
+    + Apply the patches under openbsd/utmfw
+	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
+		+ Use export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/
+		+ Build kernel and reboot
+		+ Build system
+		+ Make release
+    + Copy install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

+- Update install sets:
+	+ Update the links for install sets under cd/amd64/X.Y/amd64 using the install sets under ~/OpenBSD/X.Y/amd64/ made above
+	+ Remove the old links
+	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/amd64/xbaseXY.tgz
+	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz

+- Update configuration files under config to the new versions of packages:
+    + Also update Doxyfile if doxygen version changed

+- Generate new ssl certs for httpd, sslproxy, and openvpn:
+    + Copy them to config/etc/ssl, config/etc/sslproxy, and config/etc/openvpn

+- Update PFRE:
+    + Update PFRE to current version, support changes in pf if any
+    + Create man2web package and install
+    + Produce pf.conf.html from pf.conf(2) using man2web
+    + Merge PFRE changes from the previous pf.conf.html, most importantly the anchors

+- Update phpseclib to its new version if any:
+    + Merge UTMFW changes from the previous version

+- Update d3js to its new version if any:
+    + Fix any issues caused by API changes if any

+- Update the registered snortrules.tar.gz:
+	+ Make sure the directory structure is the same as the one in the old snortrules.tar.gz
+	+ Add black and white list files
+	+ Compress

+- Update blacklists.tar.gz:
+	+ Download the black list
+	+ Run the cats.php script to prepend category descriptions to each file
+	+ Compress

+- Update clamavdb.tar.gz:
+	+ Download virus db files
+	+ Compress

+- Strip xbase and xfont:
+	+ Make sure the contents are the same as in the one in the old iso file, except for the version numbers
+	+ SECURITY: Be very careful about the permissions of the directories and files in these install sets, they should be the same as the original files

+- Run the createiso script:
+	+ Install gettext-tools and doxygen for translations and documentation
+	+ Run ./createiso under ~/utmfw/